Presentation: Second- or third-trimester intrauterine death or stillbirth

 When to consider genomic testing

-- When there is severe intrauterine growth restriction, especially in the absence of pre-eclampsia.
+- severe intrauterine growth restriction, especially in the absence of pre-eclampsia; and

 What do you need to do?

 - Follow your local protocol for consent for post-mortem and cytogenetic testing.
-If the obstetric team or pathologist deem it appropriate, a referral to clinical genetics may be completed.
+If the obstetrics team or pathologist deem it appropriate, a referral to clinical genetics may be completed.

-- The clinical genetics team will review the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to your patient.
+- The clinical genetics team will review the National Genomic Test Directory eligibility criteria to determine which tests are available.
 The directory itself provides a list of all available tests.

 - Genomic testing will depend on the phenotype of the fetus.
 It can include:

-- Where a skeletal disorder is suspected, the following tests may also be useful:
+- Where a skeletal condition is suspected, the following tests may also be useful:

 - R24 Achondroplasia;